 How To Monitor Ethernet Activity In Linux?

-Let us take a look of how to monitor the ethernet activity using arpwatch on Linux.
+Let us take a look at how to monitor the ethernet activity using arpwatch on Linux.

 Before you can use the arpwatch tool, you will need to first install it as it typically will not come with your Linux distro.